ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

 inspired by the user-friendly syntax of R's tidyverse libraries among others.

-## My Project: Columns for Tablecloth
+## My project: columns for tablecloth

 What I will work on during this project, then is adding a new dimension to tablecloth's API.
 Currently, the focus of tablecloth's